jtroussard/fitness-quest-full/backend/fitness-goal-tracker/README.md

 # Developer Notes

+- log in finished - redirect to account page interpolate user info

 ## Commands

 Run a script to create table spaces for the prod environment.
 Not fully configured.
 Spaces created for User/App Data, Logs.